-- Take the fire blanket out of its container.
-Read the instructions for use carefully. - Ensure hands and limbs are protected from the fire by the blanket. - Carefully lay the blanket over the fire, laying the blanket away from you and keeping yourself protected at all times from the flames. - Once in place leave the blanket until all heat has gone from the scene of the fire, this way you can be sure that the fire has definitely gone out and will not re-ignite.
+- Take the fire blanket out of its container. - Ensure hands and limbs are protected from the fire by the blanket. - Carefully lay the blanket over the fire, laying the blanket away from you always protecting yourself from the flame. - Once in place leave the blanket until all heat has gone from the scene of the fire, this way you can be sure that the fire has gone out and will not re-ignite.